This annual list of the best property management franchises was revised and updated on April 28, 2021.

-This company currently ranks #262 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2008 and franchising since then, the number of locations has been steadily climbing from just seven in 2009 to the current total of 210, only one of which is company-owned and two of which are located outside the U.S.
+Founded by Steve Hart in 2008 and franchising since then, the number of locations has been steadily climbing from just 20 in 2011 to the current total of 257 (up from the previously reported total of 248), of which one is company-owned and two are located outside the US.

 3. All County Property Management

-All County Property Management was founded by Scott McPherson and Sandy Fererra to provide residential landlords with a range of property management services, including rental property evaluation, marketing rental properties, tenant screening, lease execution and enforcement, rent collection, lease renewals, evictions, security deposit administration, property maintenance, property inspections, accounting, and reporting.
+All County Property Management supports residential landlords with a robust menu of services such as rental property evaluation, marketing rental properties, tenant screening, lease execution and enforcement, rent collection, lease renewals, evictions, security deposit administration, property maintenance, property inspections, accounting, and reporting.

 4. Keyrenter Property Management

-Founded in 2007 and franchising since 2014, the number of locations currently stands at 31, three of which are company-owned and all of which are located in the U.S.
+Founded by Aaron Marshall in 2007 and franchising since 2014, the number of locations currently stands at 42 (up from the previously reported total of 37), of which four are company-owned and all are located in the US.

 An Important Note About Our Methodology